World Tag Team Championship (WWE)

-The WWE Raw Tag Team Championship is a professional wrestling world tag team championship created and promoted by the American promotion WWE, defended on the Raw brand division.
-It is one of two male tag team championships for WWE's main roster, along with the WWE SmackDown Tag Team Championship on SmackDown.
-The current champions are The Usos (Jey Uso and Jimmy Uso), who are in their third reign.
-The Usos concurrently hold the SmackDown Tag Team Championship and are recognized as the Undisputed WWE Tag Team Champions.
+The World Tag Team Championship is a men's professional wrestling world tag team championship created and promoted by the American promotion WWE, defended on the Raw brand division.
+It is one of two male tag team championships for WWE's main roster, along with the WWE Tag Team Championship on SmackDown.
+The current champions are AJ Styles and Dragon Lee, who are in their first reign as a team.
+Individually, it is the second reign for Styles and the first for Lee.
+They won the title by defeating The Judgment Day (Finn Bálor and JD McDonagh) on the October 20, 2025, episode of Raw.

 The championship was originally established as the WWE Tag Team Championship on October 3, 2002, and the team of Kurt Angle and Chris Benoit were the inaugural champions.
 It was introduced for the SmackDown brand as a second title for tag teams in the promotion to complement WWE's original World Tag Team Championship, which became exclusive to Raw.
-Both titles were unified in 2009 and were collectively referred to as the "Unified WWE Tag Team Championship" while officially remaining independently active until the World Tag Team Championship was formally decommissioned in 2010.
-As a result of the 2016 WWE Draft, the championship became exclusive to Raw with a subsequent rename, with SmackDown then creating their own counterpart title.
+Both titles were unified in 2009 and were collectively referred to as the Unified WWE Tag Team Championship while officially remaining independently active until the original World Tag Team Championship was formally decommissioned in 2010.

+As a result of the 2016 WWE Draft, the championship became exclusive to Raw and was renamed as the Raw Tag Team Championship, with SmackDown creating their own counterpart, the SmackDown Tag Team Championship.
+From May 2022 until April 2024, both titles were held and defended together as the Undisputed WWE Tag Team Championship, with each maintaining their individual lineages.
+Under the Undisputed banner, both titles simultaneously became the first tag team championships to be defended in the main event of WWE's flagship event, WrestleMania, which occurred as the main event of WrestleMania 39 Night 1 in April 2023.
+The titles would again be defended in the main event of a pay-per-view and livestreaming event at Night of Champions the following month.
+The titles were then split at WrestleMania XL in April 2024 with the Raw Tag Team Championship subsequently renamed as the World Tag Team Championship with the SmackDown title becoming the WWE Tag Team Championship.